flix/book/src/essential-classes.md

 ## Essential Classes

-Programming in Flix invariable requires knowledge of three type classes: `Eq`, `Order`, and `ToString`.
+Practical programming in Flix requires knowledge of three type classes: `Eq`, `Order`, and `ToString`.

 ### The Eq Class